-Sunny Davidson is a singer, songwriter and multi instrumentalist based in the vale of Avalon (Glastonbury, UK).
+Sunny Davidson is a singer, songwriter, song carrier and multi instrumentalist based in the vale of Avalon (Glastonbury, UK).
 His music is inspired by the traditions of the indigenous peoples and roots music of the world.
 He developed a burning passion for music at a young age; his dad has always been an avid appreciator of music whose enthusiasm for the guitar greatly influenced him.
 His journey as a musician began in earnest at eleven years old with the drums.
 This rhythmical approach remained very important as he branched out, exploring melody and harmony, picking up the guitar couple of years later, mandolin a few years after that and eventually bass too.
-He has played in a multitude of bands over the years including, Celtech, Avalon Roots and Dragonsfly amongst others and explored various genres from Celtic folk and world music to roots reggae and more, gigging across Europe and the Middle East.
+He has played in a multitude of bands over the years such as Celtech and Dragonsfly amongst others and explored various genres from Celtic folk and world music to roots reggae and more, gigging across Europe and the Middle East.

 Sunny’s journey as a singer has been part of a deeply transformational process; he’d always enjoyed singing but his relationship with his voice deepened in his late teens, after attending a week long healing voice retreat led by Jill Purce.
 He sang in bands for a while but stopped for for some years in order to focus exclusively on instrumental music until an extraordinary healing journey working with the sacred fire in the Native American tradition unfolded for him.
 This caused him to rekindle his relationship with song in earnest.